 Forms of IT security:

-- Network—prevents unauthorized and malicious parties from accessing the network to ensure accessibility, integrity and reliability are uncompromised.
+- Network security—prevents unauthorized and malicious parties from accessing the network to ensure accessibility, integrity and reliability are uncompromised.

-- Cloud—provides users with security when they are connected straight to the cloud and therefore are not protected by traditional security measures.
+- Cloud security—provides users with security when they are connected straight to the cloud and therefore are not protected by traditional security measures.
 Cloud security typically involves applications that are based on Software-as-a-Service (SaaS) and are hosted in a third-party public cloud.

-- Application—ensures that applications take security into account from the start and not as an afterthought.
+- Application security—ensures that applications take security into account from the start and not as an afterthought.
 This is mostly done by practicing procedures such as DevSecOps as part of the SOC to ensure applications are less vulnerable to attacks while also promoting faster development.

 IT security threats